 The front of the home does not face the street, but instead looks out over the pastures.
 The entire front portion the home will be glass (either windows or French doors), which allows an incredible amount of light to enter the home.
 The house has been positioned so that it receives optimum sunlight during the darker winter months.
 The patio roof provides shade which prevents the home from getting too warm during hot summer months.

+This is a shot of the interior of the home.
+You may notice that the walls look like a bunch of white blocks.
+These blocks are called Insulating Concrete Forms (ICF) and are Styrofoam blocks that have been stacked and filled with concrete.
+As you can imagine, this provides a solid framework in addition to stellar insulation against both heat and cold.
 There are other aspects to the home which are earth-friendly, such as the plan to install solar panels over the garage and the gravity water system which allows water to flow from the well above the house to the home without the use of electricity.
 If you haven't already guessed, I am very jealous of Sterling and Crystal's innovative and beautiful home.
 It has certainly inspired me to be more conscious of the plethora of green building options and I hope that it inspires you as well!

 P.S.
 I am sure that I have neglected to mention numerous components of this underground home, and it is entirely possible that I have mis-quoted bits of information.
 If this is the case, I hope that James or Cassandra will correct me in the "comments" section!!